CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

+**Note: Examine all the specs in the 2 code blocks above before adding them to your own specs.
+If you have some previous experience using rspec , you'll notice that they are a bit different.
+In what way?
+What new ways of writing specs did we use here and are there any matchers used in the examples that you have not seen before? **

 Okay, there will be plenty of opportunities to write more specs for the User model.
 But let's focus on adding some request specs to test our endpoints.

 Next up, we need to add a new namespace to our `routes.rb` and move the generated Devise route into that namespace.
 We also want to tell Devise to skip `omniauth_callbacks`.